U.S. Naval Academy Alumni Association, Hampton Roads Chapter

 Section 3.4 Complimentary Membership.
-Current Midshipmen from the Chapter’s geographic area whose classes have not yet graduated, are eligible to be Complimentary Members.
-Additionally, widows or widowers of deceased alumni and spouses of Regular and Associate Members are also eligible to be Complimentary Members.
+Current Midshipmen from the Chapter’s geographic area whose classes have not yet graduated; widows or widowers of deceased alumni; spouses of Regular and Associate Members; and Hampton Roads Parents Club (HRPC) Members in Good Standing are eligible to be Complimentary Members.
+A Parents Club Member in Good Standing is defined as a Member who is current on any dues that may be required by the HRPC.
 Complimentary Members shall not be eligible to vote or serve on the Board of Directors of the Chapter.
 However, when selected as a committee member, Complimentary Members gain voting privileges within the committee.

 Section 3.5.
 Honorary Membership.
 Individuals who have rendered outstanding and conspicuous service to the Naval Service may be invited to become an Honorary Member upon approval of the Board of Directors.
 The number of Honorary Members shall not exceed ten percent (10%) of the number of Regular Members of the current tri-annual census.
 Honorary Members shall not be eligible to vote or serve on the Board of Directors of the Chapter.